GregorSuperSamsa/Spartan2OEM/README.md

 # Spartan2OEM

-Arduino library to interface the 14point7 Spartan 2 OEM i2c modules.
-Based on the official demo code provided by Alan To, the creator of the Spartan products.
+An Arduino library for the Spartan2 OEM I2C wideband controller.
+Based on the examples provided by Alan To (www.14point7.com).
+The developer of the Spartan2 OEM.

+Communication protocol is I2C.

+Connect Arduino SDA to Spartam2 OEM SDA
+Connect Arduino SLC to Spartam2 OEM SCL
+Both SDA and SLC lines require 4.7k pull-up resistors.

+For additional information, please, refer to the Spartan2 OEM I2C manual